Widespread testing of people with cold or flu-like symptoms (even mild) is vital to track and slow the spread of COVID-19.

 - maintain physical distancing of at least 1.5m between people

-- remember cough/sneeze etiquette (sneeze or cough into your elbow or a tissue and clean your hands after coughing or sneezing)
+- sneeze or cough into your elbow or a tissue and clean your hands after coughing or sneezing

 - go straight to the GP or testing clinic – don't stop on the way there or back.

-While you wait for your results it is highly recommended that you:
+While you wait for your results it is important that you:

 - Stay at home.
 Self-isolate at home while you wait for your results and don’t go to work, school, shops or any other social gatherings.

 - If you need help with supplies or essential tasks outside your home, ask a friend or family member to help.
 Tell them to leave supplies at your door.
-If don’t have someone to help you, call the Public Health Hotline for support.
+If don’t have someone to help you, call the Public Health Hotline on 1800 671 738 for support.

 - Cover coughs and sneezes.
 If you don’t have a tissue, use the inside of your elbow.
 Put used tissues in the rubbish straight away and wash your hands.

 - Keep 1.5 metres (two large steps) away from other people or wear a mask.
-If you share your home, consider if you or other members of your household can stay elsewhere, especially if they are elderly or have underlying medical conditions like diabetes or heart disease.
+If you share your home, consider if you or other members of your household can stay elsewhere, especially if they are elderly or have underlying medical conditions, including diagnosed conditions affecting their immunity.
 If this isn’t possible: